Corpus Cristi, Cuenca and Hummingbirds

 - Photograph the second-highest capital in the world

-- Witness and capture the Corpus Christi Festival and its unique firework castles and world renown sweet vendors
+- Witness and capture the Corpus Christi Festival and its unique firework castles and world renowned sweet vendors

 - Visit celebrated artisans